wenubey/GeoInfo/README.md

 2. Open the project in Android Studio.
 3. Configure Firebase and Google Maps API keys.
 4. Build and run the app.

-## Contributions

-Contributions are welcome!
-If you find any issues or want to contribute to the project, please follow the [Contribution Guidelines](CONTRIBUTING.md).

-## License